Home » Sidemount Diving Articles » Ultimate Guide: How To Set Up A Sidemount Harness

 setting up sidemount equipment for good cylinder trim

-Move the D-ring until the bolt-snap leash touches the side torso mid-line.
+Move the sidemount D-ring until the bolt-snap leash touches the side torso mid-line.
 That’s where to locate your D-ring.
 Do this for each D-ring.
 You’ll notice that the D-rings should end up symmetrical on each side and also front-to-back.
+This is one aspect that sliding D-rings makes easier.
+But they can have some drawbacks later on.

-Step 8 – The Crotch Strap
+Step 8 – The Sidemount Harness Crotch Strap

-Unless you’re configuring an unmodified Razor system with a one-piece spine and crotch strap, you’ll now need to set up your crotch strap.
-It usually makes sense to leave this until nearer the end, as the crotch strap doesn’t affect any other fitting of the harness.
+Unless you’re configuring an unmodified Razor system with a one-piece spine and crotch strap, you’ll now need to set up your sidemount crotch strap.
+It usually makes sense to leave this until nearer the end, as the sidemount crotch strap doesn’t affect any other fitting of the harness.

 side mount setup copyright 2019 Andy Davis

-Now you can fit the length of your crotch strap accurately, without having to fumble between your legs.
-Measure out the correct distance and thread this through the outside of the lower slot on the lumbar plate.
-Then secure the surplus webbing back through the rear crotch strap D-ring tri-glide.
+Now you can fit the length of your sidemount crotch strap accurately, without having to fumble between your legs.
+Measure out the correct distance and thread this through the outside of the lower slot on the sidemount lumbar plate.
+Then secure the surplus sidemount webbing back through the rear crotch strap D-ring tri-glide.

 measure the crotch strap andy davis subic philippines